findmentor-network/find-mentor-dcbot/README.md

 # Find Mentor | Discord Bot
-OpenSource discord bot for FindMentor Network discord server for moderation, welcoming, roles, announcements and loging system
+OpenSource discord bot for FindMentor Network discord server for moderating server, welcoming new users, giving role to users, making announcements and logging system.

 ## Create A Discord Bot
 1. Go to [discord developer portal](https://discord.com/developers/applications)
-2. Click "New Applicaiton" button at top right
+2. Click "New Application" button at top right
-3. Enter your bot name, up to you
+3. Enter your bot name, it is up to you
-4. After that you will be see "Bot" section at sidebar
+4. After that,  you will see "Bot" section at sidebar
 5. Click "Add Bot" then click "Yes, do it!" to confirmation message

  ## Adding test bot to your server